 Tobacco products are the most heavily taxed consumer goods in the world, with taxes often exceeding half of the retail price, generating more than $200 billion dollars in tax revenues for governments every year.

 Governments use tobacco taxes to achieve multiple objectives.
 Excise taxes and other fiscal measures are used by governments to generate revenue.
 Fiscal measures can also help to further public health objectives by reducing tobacco consumption.

 In general, governments levy three types of tax on tobacco:

 - excise tax—a selective consumption tax, usually applied to alcohol, tobacco, and fuels, and in some countries to a wider range of products such as soft drinks, coffee, and tea;

 - customs duties, which apply to imported goods only; and

-- value added tax (VAT)—a general consumption tax that applies to all goods and services.
+- value added tax (VAT) or general sales tax (GST) — a general consumption tax that applies to all goods and services.

 Many countries have introduced systems that are more complicated.
 Quite common are the so-called ‘multi-tiered’ systems, which divide cigarettes into a number of categories (for instance based on retail price, the length of the cigarettes, or the packaging type), establishing a different tax rate for each category.